szilard/dscomp-winstab/README.md

 ### Simulation setup

-From a dataset of 10 million records, we get a training sample of 100K and a validation set of 20K records.
+From a dataset of 10 million records, we get a training sample of `N=100K` and a validation set of `V=20K` records.
-We train `K` (e.g. `K=1000`) GBM models (binary classification) with lightgbm by using random search over a grid of hyperparameter values.
+We train `K` (e.g. `K=1000`) GBM models (binary classification) with lightgbm by using random search over a grid of hyperparameter values and early stopping on the validation set.
-We measure the AUC of the models on a larger "population" evaluation set and `B` samples of size `M` (e.g. `M=100K`) simulating repeated "competitions" on finite "private leaderboard" test sets of size `M`.
+We measure the AUC of the models on a larger "population" evaluation set and on `B` samples of size `M` (e.g. `M=100K`) simulating repeated "competitions" on finite "private leaderboard" test sets of size `M`.
 We rank the models (based on AUC) on the large "population" evaluation set ("true rank") and also on each of the `B` "competitions" (on the "private leaderboards" test sets).